Michael Michael Kors Kris Small Pebbled Leather Satchel for $84

-Coupon code "WEEKEND15" cuts it to $214 off list price.
+It's a savings of $214 off the list price.
 Buy Now at Michael Kors

 - KorsVIP members receive free shipping.
 (Not a member?
 It's free to join.)